Guide to Phang Nga Bay & James Bond Island

 Wat Suwan Khuha Phang Nga

-This is a Buddhist temple inside a huge cave, whose main attraction is a 15-meter-high reclining Buddha.
-The combination of natural light entering through the openings and the dim lighting inside gives it an almost magical feel.
+It’s a Buddhist temple inside a massive cave, and its main highlight is a 15-meter reclining Buddha.
+The mix of natural light streaming in and the soft lighting inside gives it an almost magical vibe.

-If you continue walking towards the back, you will find another even more impressive room: a colossal cave full of stalactites and stalagmites.
+If you keep walking toward the back, you’ll find another even more impressive chamber: a giant cave filled with stalactites and stalagmites.

-Outside lives a colony of long-tailed macaques, the same ones you see on Phi Phi or other parts of Thailand.
-They're very curious, but be careful when bringing food with you, because they're quick-witted and don't understand the concept of "asking permission," even if they give you an innocent look, like the one in the photo below.
+Outside lives a colony of long-tailed macaques, the same kind you see in Phi Phi or other parts of Thailand.
+They’re very curious, but watch out if you’ve got food—these guys are quick and don’t really understand the concept of "asking for permission", no matter how innocent they look (like the one in the photo below).

 Phang-nga macaque

-You have three ways to visit the bay:
+There are three main ways to explore the bay:

 longtail boat in Thailand

-If you want to go on your own, you'll have to take a taxi or drive to one of the piers.
-I recommend going to one of the piers in Khlong Khian, like this one in the google link.
+If you want to go on your own, you’ll need to take a taxi or drive to one of the piers.
+I recommend heading to one of the piers in Khlong Khian, like this one in the Google Maps link.

-The price is around 1,500 baht per boat (maximum 4 people).
-The trip usually lasts about three hours, including three stops, although you can negotiate the length.
+The price is around 1,500 baht per boat (up to 4 people).
+The ride usually lasts about three hours with three stops included, though you can always negotiate the route.

-The most convenient option: you don't have to worry about haggling with the boatman, it's more economical if you're traveling alone, and it includes more stops, a guide, transportation to the pier, and lunch.
+The easiest option: you don’t have to deal with bargaining, it’s cheaper if you’re traveling solo, and it includes more stops, a guide, transport to the pier, and lunch.

-I took this excursion from Phuket, which was very well organized, with fresh fruit, water, and lunch.
-The guide was also extremely friendly and entertaining.
+I took this excursion from Phuket, which was really well organized, with fresh fruit, water, and lunch included.
+The guide was also super friendly and made it fun.

-In addition, Phang Nga Bay is one of the best visits from Phuket.
+Phang Nga Bay is honestly one of the best day trips from Phuket.

 Powered by GetYourGuide